morganherrmann/chaseofshadows/README.md

 [DEMO VIDEO](https://drive.google.com/file/d/1Y23Olu2M5ArhwkLnJf2ieeK0cO1RLJOS/view?usp=sharing)

 # Executive Summary
 "Chase of Shadows" is a fast-paced adventure game where you, the player, have fallen into a network of underground caverns.
 Equipped with only a mystical Light Wand, you must navigate the labyrinth while evading shadow creatures attracted to light.
 The game combines elements of horror and adventure, utilizing light and darkness to prey on the fear of the unknown.
-As you try to reach the cave’s exit, you may pick up light resources along the way, using them sparingly to illuminate pathways without attracting enemies.
+As players attempt to reach the cave’s exit, they may pick up light resources to navigate the corridors, but must use them sparingly to avoid attracting enemies.
 ![Gameplay](shadows.JPG)

 ## GAME Design - CREATIVE